 Finally, intensify your stripes, making them stand out for a more well-defined garden.
 Simply go over the stripes again with the mower engine turned off and using just the roller.

 How can I stripe my lawn without a rear roller mower?

 If you don’t own an integrated, rear roller lawn mower, you can buy a lawn roller to attach to your existing one.
 A lawn roller like this Brinly PRC-241BH-A 270 lb.
 Combination Push/Tow Poly Lawn Roller ($161, Amazon (opens in new tab)), is a cylindrical-shaped metal or plastic garden tool that will flatten the blades of grass.

 — Always make sure the grass is dry before you cut

 — Always ensure the blade is sharp when you mow the lawn to achieve a clean cut.
 Check out our guide on how to sharpen lawn mower blades for more info

 — Experts suggest the perfect grass height for stripes is 3/4 of an inch to 1.25 inches (20-30mm).
 But this will depend on the type of mower you have, and preferences.

 — Don’t leave long grass clippings on your lawn, as they will dry out and turn yellow.
 Gather them up and use them instead for mulch.

+If you need more lawn care help, we can tell you how to dethatch a lawn.
 For more planting tips, tricks, and how-tos, check out our guides on how to plant sunflower seeds and when to do it, how to plant potatoes and how to grow tomatoes in pots.
 You'll also want to read how to prune hydrangeas, how to care for an orchid, and how to care for air plants.